Emily3403/FanControl/README.md

 ## On-demand / Balanced

-In this scenario you are working on stuff with high, bursty demands.
+In this scenario you are working on stuff with high, bursty, demands.
 This could be an IDE that has to re-index quite often.

 ### CPU Frequency